Trump-backed candidate's 'monkey' comment draws fire in Florida race

 DeSantis, 39, has been a staunch defender of the president against Special Counsel Robert Mueller’s investigation into potential ties between Trump’s campaign and Russia in 2016.
 Trump denies there was any collusion.

 Gillum won as an unabashed progressive who backed “Medicare for all,” impeaching Trump and standing up to the National Rifle Association.
-A victory by him would mark a change in fortunes for Florida Democrats, who have been out of the governor’s office for 20 years.
+A victory by him would mark a change in fortunes for Florida Democrats, who have been out of the governor’s office for 20 years, and have lost close races after nominating moderates who failed to generate enough enthusiasm, particularly among minority voters key to the Democratic base.

-“With typical midterm (election) turnout, where Republicans always outnumber Democrats even though Democrats have several thousand more registered voters, statewide Democrats fare poorly,” said Daniel Smith, a political science professor at the University of Florida in Gainesville.

-He noted the exception was former President Barack Obama, who won the state in 2008 and 2012 on strong turnout from younger voters and African-Americans.
+“We certainly believe that for too long the aspirations and needs of communities of color have been pushed aside as the Democratic Party runs to the center.
+I think Andrew Gillum is another example of how people are motivated to vote for people with bold platforms,” said Andrea Mercado, executive director of New Florida Majority and the New Florida Vision PAC, which is focused on turning out infrequent minority voters and canvaased for Gillum.

 Gillum ran up big margins in Jacksonville, Miami and other big metro areas.
 He trailed Graham in opinion polls for much of the race but surged late with the backing of liberal U.S. Senator Bernie Sanders of Vermont and high-profile wealthy liberal donors like George Soros and Tom Steyer.